allison-johnson/sinatra-practice-it/notes.md

 To do
-- When you delete a teacher: what happens to their questions, students, etc???
-    * Their owned questions still exist, with the "old" owner_id ... maybe change the owner_id of the question to 'nil' or 0 when owner is deleted?

-- Add 'edit teacher info' link to teacher show page
-- Teacher delete action, with a delete button on their show page

 - Homepage '/' has sign up and login buttons

 - Teacher show page URL should be /teachers/:username instead of /teachers/:id